baltimoreheritage/places/_areas/central-baltimore.md

 The 1930s, 1940s, and 1950s saw a new period of change begin for the area of central Baltimore.
 The blocks around Charles Street and North Avenue continued to develop as a retail and entertainment destination for people around the city.
 The Parkway Theatre opened in 1915 followed by the [North Avenue Market](http://explore.baltimoreheritage.org/items/show/57) in 1928.
 In 1939, the Centre Theatre opened in a converted automobile dealership and the Times Theatre (renamed the [Charles Theatre](http://explore.baltimoreheritage.org/items/show/58) in 1959) turned a popular dance club into Baltimore's first “all newsreel movie house.”
 Automobile dealerships and service stations proliferated along North Avenue and Howard Street including Eastwick Motors (now [Motor House](http://explore.baltimoreheritage.org/items/show/560)) in 1914, the [Oak Street Garage](http://explore.baltimoreheritage.org/items/show/393) in 1924, and the Eastwick Motor Company garage (now [R. House](http://explore.baltimoreheritage.org/items/show/459)) also in 1924.

-The growing number of automobiles led to the consturction of new roads and bridges such as the [Howard Street Bridge](http://explore.baltimoreheritage.org/items/show/14) (opened in 1938) and the Jones Falls Expressway which began construction on October 2, 1956. ([Source](http://articles.baltimoresun.com/2009-02-07/news/0902060189_1_jones-falls-falls-expressway-highway-bridge)) Local elected officials considered a variety of proposals to convert streets in downtown and central Baltimore from two-way to one-way multiple times in the 1920s and 1930s.
+The growing number of automobiles led to the construction of new roads and bridges such as the [Howard Street Bridge](http://explore.baltimoreheritage.org/items/show/14) (opened in 1938) and the Jones Falls Expressway which began construction on October 2, 1956 ([Source](http://articles.baltimoresun.com/2009-02-07/news/0902060189_1_jones-falls-falls-expressway-highway-bridge)).

+Local elected officials considered a variety of proposals to convert streets in downtown and central Baltimore from two-way to one-way multiple times in the 1920s and 1930s.
 The change finally came in the spring of 1947 with the conversion of Saint Paul Street and Calvert Street to one-way and the creation of a "wave system" of traffic lights to speed the passage of automobiles through the neighborhood.
 However, a 1948 lawsuit seeking to prevent the conversion of Druid Hill Avenue and McCulloh Street to one-way featured testimony from residents in central Baltimore who saw the hazards of the change.
 Aimee Weber, a resident on the 2600 block of N. Charles Street remarked on the "dust, noise, dirt and gasoline fumes" and shared that the  "lives of people living on those two streets have been made 'miserable' ... many of the old residents have moved and it is impossible to sleep."

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/baltimoreheritage/33339746512/in/photolist-VtuCfA-TV1Gb9-VcwL4X-VcwJoc-VcwJJT-VfCHBU-VcwKd8-VcwHYe-VfCEpS-Vj9t8e-Vwq4i2-Urj9Rj-TKjwM5-Szazda-TdV1UE-SzazFe-VcwLt4-VcwKEF-VcwyLM-THNmfy-UiJ5fg-THNjLb-THNngS-U4Kfyb-UiJ36X-TdV1Ew-SzayGF-TdV2f9-SN7V6J-RU67sY-RU67kJ-RU67FJ-D9AP9i-SE3Ynh-RXuJAs-T18km5-CjuLdF-rXzqS8-seYLck-seSUyU-8J952M-8Jc9U1-8J949v-8Jc9NC" title="2600 block of N. Calvert Street (east side), Baltimore, MD 21218"><img src="https://c1.staticflickr.com/4/3834/33339746512_be72816507_b.jpg" width="1024" height="768" alt="2600 block of N. Calvert Street (east side), Baltimore, MD 21218"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>